miadugas/SysMon/README.md

 <hr>

 ## Description
 RealTime CPU monitor with notifications and system tray.
-Also stroes a log file in local storage for history reference.
+Also stroes a log file in local storage as a .json file for history reference.
 <hr>

 ## Usage